StephanRaab/FIDE-Chess-Data/README.md

 This repository is to help all chess players utilize and work with public chess profile data provided by the `FIDE` organization (through December 2019).
 Most of the work done in R and a bit of Python.

+# Where is the data?

+The data is located in this [folder](https://github.com/AnujDahiya24/FIDE/tree/master/Data%20files).

 ---
 # Example data